pennsignals/sre/README.md

 # Site Reliability Engineering for Isolated Research Lab Clusters

-Repository for all scripts hosted on the lab's fileshare used to administer he lab cluster.
+Repository for all scripts hosted on the lab's fileshare used to administer the lab cluster.

 Local Run Instructions